Zpacks Duplex Review

-The Duplex has two rainbow, zippered doors, one on each side.
-The doors are large but I personally like doors that zip across the bottom so I can clip them up out of the way.
+The Duplex has two rainbows and zippered doors, one on each side.
+The doors are large, but I like doors that zip across the bottom to clip them up out of the way.
 The rainbow doors hinge inside or outside the shelter when unzipped.

 There are two interior pockets in the Duplex, one by each door.
-You can use them for your phone, headlight, etc. One of them has extra repair tape for the shelter so don’t forget to check for it.
+You can use them for your phone, headlight, etc. One pocket has extra repair tape for the shelter, so don’t forget to check for it.

-I leave mine in the pocket so I don’t lose it.
+I leave mine in my pocket so I don’t lose it.

 Zpacks Duplex Review – Materials

 This is a Dyneema shelter, and I have used many.
-Dyneema is quite durable and I have yet to use a footprint with any of my Dyneema shelters.
+Dyneema is durable, and I have yet to use a footprint with any of my shelters.
 The shelter is .55 oz/sqyd Standard Dyneema® Composite Fabric, and the floor is 1.0 oz/sqyd Dyneema® Composite Fabric.

-Knock on wood – I’ve been successful in many environments so far – East Coast, West Coast, West, deserts, rock, snow, etc. No holes yet.
+Knock on wood – I’ve been successful in many environments – East Coast, West Coast, deserts, rock, snow, etc. No holes yet.

 Zpack Duplex Review – Additional Observations